gbmhunter/blog/README.md

 # Recommended VS Code Plugins

-* Code Spell Checker (prevents spelling mistakes).
-Additional dictionary definitions are included in `vscode.code-workspace`.
+* `Code Spell Checker`: Prevents spelling mistakes.
+Additional dictionary definitions are included in `.vscode/settings.json` under `"cSpell.words"`.
+Make sure to add new words to the "workspace directory" so they get added to this file.
-* Vim (if you're a vim fan!)
+* `Vim`: If you're a vim fan!
-* EditorConfig for VS Code (promotes consistent coding styles, incl. indentation rules)
+* `EditorConfig for VS Code`: Promotes consistent coding styles, incl. indentation rules.
+Reads rules from `.editorconfig` in this repo's root directory.
 * `Better TOML`: For syntax highlighting in the Hugo config file `config.toml`
-* AsciiDoc: For rendering AsciiDoc pages (with the `.adoc` extension).
+* `AsciiDoc`: For syntax highlighting of AsciiDoc pages (with the `.adoc` extension).
+Don't rely on it for rendering, use the browser with `hugo` and live file watching for that.

 # Markdown Extensions